 The GDC Data Transfer Tool UI is a stand-alone client application intended to work with data file information stored on the GDC Data Portals.
-Data download information must first be gathered from either the GDC Data Portal or Legacy Archive.
+Data download information must first be gathered from the GDC Data Portal.
 From there a manifest file can be generated to supply the client.
 Alternatively, individual file UUIDs can be provided to the UUID entry window located on the Download tab in the client.

 Downloads with UUIDs